SCOPE OF PROJECT

 Overall project management lies in the hands of Foundation Conservation Carpathia.
 This includes the planning, the selection of staff, selection of equipment and material, selection of external services, execution of preparatory actions, implementation of conservation actions, financial administration, and reporting.
 As this LIFE+ project proposal targets one of the key activities of the Foundation, the core staff will be responsible for the management and implementation of this project.

 NETWORKING WITH OTHER PROJECTS

-We intend to extend the pool of FCC’s experiences with additional contacts to other LIFE Nature Projects, which have been working or currently work on similar issues as we do.
+We intend to extend the pool of Foundation Conservation Carpathia’s experiences with additional contacts to other LIFE Nature Projects, which have been working or currently work on similar issues as we do.
 Exchange of experiences with other specialists or similar projects can help to optimize project results and mistakes can be avoided.
 It will focus on the steering team of the project, but also includes a trip for subordinate colleagues, to experience restoration work and monitoring activities in other conservation areas.